docmagician/Standardizing-Documentation-Terminology-with-GitHub-Copilot-Vale/How_to_use.md

   user-friendly: intuitive
   ```
   Save your changes and commit them to the repo.
 Vale will use the updated rules the next time it runs, whether locally or in GitHub Actions.

+## Project Structure Overview
+Your repository should look like this after completing the setup: